Intensives and Tours

 Many local governments, business groups, and economic developers are considering the potential value that agriculture, including local foods, can bring to a community.
 A healthy local food economy can maintain rural character, create jobs (both rural and urban), and spark business entrepreneurship as various as value-added agri-foods and agritourism.
 This workshop will increase your understanding of the language of economic developers, provide tools to support your community conversations and activities around the economic development potential of local foods, and provide examples of successes from Cooperative Extension.
 Support for this training is provided in part by Southern SARE and CEFS NC Growing Together project.

-NOTE: This workshop is geared toward extension agents, but will open to the general public on September 22nd.
+NOTE: This workshop is geared toward extension agents, but is open to the general public.

 NOTE: Extended time!
 This workshop runs until 6 PM.

 $60 Members, $75 Non-Members

 Learn about biodynamic farming from one of the nation’s leading experts, Hugh Lovel, author of A Biodynamic Farm and the newly published, Quantum Agriculture: Biodynamics and Beyond.
 Hugh has broad experience in biodynamic farming; he spent over 35 years operating a market farm and the first CSA in Georgia.
 His farm was home to the annual South-East Biodynamic Conferences for a decade.
 Use of Biodynamic preparation greatly improves soil health resulting in: healthy humus formation; mineral retention and availability; improved crumb structure and tilth; beneficial soil microbes, including nitrogen fixers; rhyzobial activity (nodulation) on legumes; soil animal life from protozoa to earthworms; improved absorption and retention of water; fine, highly developed, robust root systems; and improved nutrient uptake by plants.
 Hugh will cover this and more in this not-to-be-missed workshop!